Greatest Hits (Nas album)

-Greatest Hits is a compilation album by rapper Nas released through Columbia Records on November 6, 2007.
-It features twelve of Nas' singles from his Columbia releases from Illmatic to Street's Disciple and two new tracks.
-Nas' 2006 studio album Hip Hop Is Dead was overlooked because it was released by Def Jam and not Columbia.
+Greatest Hits is a compilation album by rapper Nas, released through Columbia Records on November 6, 2007.
+It features twelve singles from Nas' Columbia releases, from Illmatic to Street's Disciple, along with two new tracks.
+Nas' 2006 studio album Hip Hop Is Dead was overlooked, as it was released by Def Jam rather than Columbia.
 Nastradamus and The Lost Tapes were also left out.
-The collaboration made with Cee-Lo for the Rush Hour 3 soundtrack is also included on the album.
-Greatest Hits debuted at #124 on the Billboard 200, selling about 6,800 copies, and #20 on the Billboard Top R&B/Hip-Hop Albums.
-As of August 2008 the compilation has sold over 20,000 copies in the US.
+Nas' collaboration with Cee-Lo for the Rush Hour 3 soundtrack was also included on the album.
+Greatest Hits debuted at number 124 on the Billboard 200, with approximately 6,800 copies sold, and number 20 on the Billboard Top R&B/Hip-Hop Albums chart.
+As of August 2008, the compilation has sold over 20,000 copies in the United States.

-The cover features lyrics from his hit single "If I Ruled the World (Imagine That)" which appears on the compilation.
+The cover features lyrics from his hit single "If I Ruled the World (Imagine That)", which appears on the compilation.